 In most cases, neck pain can be treated conservatively with over-the-counter pain medications, ice, heat and massage, and strengthening and/or stretching exercises at home.
 If pain does not improve after a few weeks of conservative treatment, further evaluation is usually recommended.

 Pain relief — Acetaminophen (eg, Tylenol and others) or a nonsteroidal antiinflammatory medication (eg, ibuprofen, naproxen) may be helpful to relieve mild to moderate neck pain.
-(See "Patient information: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)
+(See "Patient education: Nonsteroidal antiinflammatory drugs (NSAIDs) (Beyond the Basics)".)

 For people with severe muscle spasm, a muscle relaxant may be recommended.
 For people with severe neck pain, a tricyclic antidepressant may also be recommended.
 Both tricyclic antidepressants and muscle relaxants can cause a person to feel sleepy.

 Ice — For some people, ice can reduce the severity of neck pain.
 It can be applied directly to the sore area of the neck.
 Ice can be frozen in a paper cup, and then the upper edge of the cup can be torn away.
 The ice should be moved continuously in strokes on the neck muscles for five to seven minutes.